 The Battle of Drăgășani took place in 1821.
 June 19, 1821.

-Who won the Battle of Drăgășani?
+What was the outcome of the Battle of Drăgășani?

 The Ottoman Empire were victorious against the Filiki Eteria.